 The Grand National race is held at Aintree, a few miles to the north of Liverpool city centre.
 The race used to be held in open countryside, with the runners jumping the fences between fields.
 The course in its current form was finalised in 1888, and in the decades since the city suburbs have gradually encircled it.

-Will the Grand National be cancelled?
+Will there be crowds at the Grand National 2022?

 How long is the Grand National?